evhub/coconut/HELP.md

 The third new construct is the built-in function `tee`. `tee` solves a problem for functional programming created by the implementation of Python's iterators: whenever an element of an iterator is accessed, it's lost. `tee` solves this problem by splitting an iterator in two (or more if the optional argument `n` is passed) independent iterators that both use the same underlying iterator to access their data, thus when an element of one is accessed, it isn't lost in the other.

 Finally, although it's not a new construct, since it exists in Python 3, the use of `yield from` here deserves a mention.
-In Python, `yield` is the statement used to construct iterators, function much like `return`, with the exception that multiple `yield`s can be encountered, and each one will produce another element. `yield from` is very similar, except instead of adding a single element to the produced iterator, it adds another whole iterator.
+In Python, `yield` is the statement used to construct iterators, functioning much like `return`, with the exception that multiple `yield`s can be encountered, and each one will produce another element. `yield from` is very similar, except instead of adding a single element to the produced iterator, it adds another whole iterator.

 Putting it all together, here's our `quick_sort` function again:
 ```python